SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/github_audit_logs.md

 ## Configure

-!!!
-Note
+### Prerequisites

-    Your organization must use GitHub Entreprise Cloud to [get access to audit log API](https://docs.github.com/en/enterprise-cloud@latest/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/reviewing-the-audit-log-for-your-organization#using-the-audit-log-api) and
+    - Your organization must use GitHub Entreprise Cloud to [get access to audit log API](https://docs.github.com/en/enterprise-cloud@latest/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/reviewing-the-audit-log-for-your-organization#using-the-audit-log-api)
-    You must be Administrator of the organization to create the audit logs API KEY.
+    - You must be Administrator of the organization to create the audit logs API KEY.

 ### Creating the Github API key